nikhilgohil11/SnakeCollectionView/README.md

 # 🐍 Snake Collection View 🐍
 iOS app showing cell in UICollectionView as snake like layout.
 We can use this layout to present timeline, tracking system, showcase, portfolio, etc.

-My purpose of making this project on github is to enable more possibile uses of this layout.
-I would like to know If you know where we can use this layout.
-I would be happy if you suggest features/fucntionalities which can be added to this layout.
+My purpose of making this project opensource on github is to enable more possible uses of this layout.
+I would like to know your idea where we can use this layout.
+I would be happy if you suggest features/functionalities which can be added to this layout.

+Animation added on each cell is just for presentational purpose to understand the arrangement of the cell.

 <p align="center">
   <img src="1.png" width="150" title="First Screen"  alt="First Screen">